drshahizan/BDM/portfolio/ninclever/readme.md

 - **Bachelor's Degree:** Telecommunication Engineering
   - **Institution:** Tibet University

-## Soft skills
+## 📜 Soft skills
 - **Communication**
-  - must communicate their findings to business users and decision-makers and explain what value these insights can bring to the business.
+  - Communicate their findings to business users and decision-makers and explain what value these insights can bring to the business.

 - **Curiosity**
-  - ntellectual curiosity inspires data scientists to look for answers to address business crises.
+  - Intellectual curiosity inspires data scientists to look for answers to address business crises.

 - **Storytelling**
-  -Storytelling aids data scientists in conveying their results logically and clearly.
+  - Storytelling aids data scientists in conveying their results logically and clearly.

 ## 📫 Contact Me